carmina-hatnean/Bugs/README.md

 **Description**

-When trying to refresh the website this reload slow.
+Website performance is low.
+When I trying to refresh the website this reload slow.
+The resources are too large and make it difficult to load the site.

 **Steps to reproduce**